 To extend the classical nomenclature (differential: States 1 to 5) by a concept-driven terminology that incorporates explicit information on the nature of the respiratory states, the terminology must be general and not restricted to any particular experimental protocol or mitochondrial preparation (Gnaiger 2009).
-In the following section, the new concept driven terminology is explained and coupling states are defined.
-Coupling states of mitochondrial preparations can be compared in any mitochondrial pathway control state, i.e. keeping fuel substrates and ETS inhibitors constant while varying adenylate concentrations and inhibitors of the phosphorylation system (Fig. 1).
+In the following section, the new concept driven terminology is explained and coupling states are defined (Table 2).
+Coupling states of mitochondrial preparations can be compared in any mitochondrial pathway control state, i.e. keeping fuel substrates and ETS inhibitors constant while varying adenylate concentrations, inhibitors of the phosphorylation system and performing uncoupler titrations (Figs. 3 to 5).